he Bluetick Coonhound stands out for his striking coat. Although he’s a hunter by nature, he can be a good companion dog, too.

 Be aware that scenthounds such as the Bluetick Coonhound have what is often described as a musty scent.

 Regular baths can help keep the odor under control, but it’s something you should be prepared to live with.

-The only drawbacks to owning this dog is that Bluetick Coonhounds can be loud and stubborn.
+The only drawback to owning this dog is that Bluetick Coonhounds can be loud and stubborn.
 Keep in mind that one of the characteristics of this breed is a big bawl mouth.

 Unless you live about five miles from your nearest neighbors, they’re going to hear him when he gets excited about finding a good scent.